jon-emerson/chessaroo/README.md

 ```

 `flask db upgrade` should be executed for every deploy to ensure the database schema matches the code.
 Generate new revisions with `python3 -m flask db migrate -m "describe change"` after updating `models.py`.

+### Admin Dashboard
+- The admin interface lives at `/admin` and authenticates independently of normal user accounts.
+- Configuration is environment-driven:
+  - `APP_ENV` controls which credential is used (`development`, `staging`, or `production`).
+  - Set `ADMIN_MASTER_PASSWORD_DEV` for development/staging and `ADMIN_MASTER_PASSWORD` for production.
+- For local development, copy `.env.example` to `.env.local` (ignored by git), set the passwords, and ensure `APP_ENV=development`.
+- In production, inject secrets via task definition / deployment pipeline (never check them into the repo).
+- Run `python3 -m flask db stamp 0993f449f98a` once in existing environments before the first Alembic upgrade if the tables already exist.

 ## 🌐 Live Application